 Policies regarding account creation and access to HPC resources are subject to change.

 The YCRC’s engineering group administers all HPC systems, including machines (known as HPC clusters), storage facilities, and related datacenter networking.
-Since these systems are intended to support research applications and environments, they are designed and operated to achieve maximum levels of performance, rather than high availability or other possible goals.
+Since these systems are intended to support research applications and environments, they are designed and operated to achieve maximum levels of performance and job throughput, rather than high availability or other possible goals.
 Therefore, the engineering group’s primary responsibility is to maximize system stability and uptime while maintaining high performance.
 To that end, all systems are subject to regular maintenance periods as listed on the System Status Page on the YCRC website.
 During these maintenance periods and, rarely, at other times, some or all of the YCRC HPC resources may not be available for use.

 In general, the YCRC will provide each PI group with access to compute and storage resources on one YCRC cluster, subject to reasonable limits and YCRC discretion.
 In some circumstances, the YCRC may provide a PI group or some of its members with access to additional resources as appropriate for their computational work.
 (Such additional access may be temporary.)
 Users are expected to do their best to use resources efficiently and to release idle resources.